Gunnvant/text_representation/index.md

 * NLP and aspect extraction
   * What do people talk about in Amazon reviews?
 * Word vectors and Aspect Synonyms
-  * Do people mention food more than ambience in hotel reviews?
+  * Do people mention food more than service in hotel reviews?
 * Aspect based sentiment analysis
   * Tying the loose ends
-* What I didn't talk about?
-  * You can use labelled data
-  * Fine tune sentiment analysis using NLP parse

 --- .class #id